DaveStrickland/AstroPhotography/AI_POLICY.md

 use it to provide a larger fraction of their contribution.
 This would be assessed on a case by case basis.

-Submissions that violate these rules, or plausibly appear to violate them, will be rejected without comment or recourse.
+Submissions that violate these rules, or could plausibly be construed to violate them, will be rejected without comment or recourse.

-*Large scale initiatives:* The policy does not cover possible large scale initiatives which may significantly change the ways the project operates.
+*Large scale initiatives:* The policy does not cover possible large scale initiatives which may significantly change the ways the project is structured.
 Such initiatives need to be discussed separately with the Project Lead.

 ## Mandatory Disclosure and Human Accountability